Cycling Alicante: heat mountains and desert roads

 A long but rewarding route, with climbs and mountain views views, and the sun high in the sky.
 Road surface conditions are superb.

 The route combines inland climbs, fast descents, scenic towns, anddeserted roads, too.
-THe sun beats down at time, so wear sun screen and take on board lots of fluids.
+The sun beats down at time, so wear sun screen and take on board lots of fluids.
 Whether you’re chasing fitness, a photo-worthy adventure, or pure road cycling pleasure, this ride offers it all.

 Route